rfong/sustenance/food/coop_food.md

 see also [8 treasure soup](eight_treasure_soup.md)

+when I say "an amount of rice", that means:
+- if you don't want leftover rice, use 1/3 to 1/2 dry cup per person depending on your audience's rice interest
+- if you want to make fried rice tomorrow, fill the rice cooker to the max

 ## lentil soup

 start an amount of rice in the rice cooker (I usually throw in a glob of coconut oil)